The best hotels in Skopje

 The memorial house of Mother Teresa (born in Skopje in 1910) is on Bulevar Makedonia, 10 minutes from the square.
 Entry is free.
 It is well done and worth 45 minutes.
 The adjacent church has stained glass windows worth seeing.
 One of the more genuine historical attractions in a city that sometimes leans heavily on constructed heritage.

-Skopje's best neighborhoods
+Skopje's best hotel regions

 Skopje spreads along the Vardar River with the Macedonia Square and its monumental fountains on the south bank, and the Old Bazaar on the north.
 Staying near the Square puts you at the tourist center.
 The Old Bazaar side is more atmospheric and slightly cheaper.
 Debar Maalo, a residential expat quarter 2 km southwest, is calmer and favored by long-term visitors.